 A backup can be obtained by copying the User Data folder in the path C:\Anritsu\MG3710A.

-If the internal HDD and secondary HDD are faulty, contact our service representative for factory repair.
+If either or both of internal HDD (Main HDD) and secondary HDD are faulty, contact an Anritsu Sales and Office for factory repair.